wp-plugins/self-shortener/readme.txt

 == Installation ==

-1. Upload 'selfshortener' directory into '/wp-content/plugins/' directory.
+1. Upload 'self-shortener' directory into '/wp-content/plugins/' directory.

 2. Activate the plugin through the 'Plugins' menu in WordPress